goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/2-adhoc/_index.md

 ```

 {{% notice tip %}}
 Note that each student has an individual lab environment.
 The IP addresses shown above are only an example and the IP addresses of your individual environments are different.
-As with the other cases, replace **\<X\>** with your actual student number.
+As with the other cases, replace **\<N\>** with your actual student number.
 {{% /notice %}}

 ## Ping a host

 Let's start with something really basic - pinging a host.
 To do that we use the Ansible `ping` module.
-The `ping` module makes sure our target hosts are responsive.
-Basically, it connects to the managed host, executes a small script there and collects the results.
+Basically, the `ping` module connects to the managed host, executes a small script there and collects the results.
 This ensures that the managed host is reachable and that Ansible is able to execute commands properly on it.

 {{% notice tip %}}
 Think of a module as a tool which is designed to accomplish a specific task.